Isn’t it true some addictions look harmless? Yet anything that enslaves you, harms you. Thank God that He empowers you to overcome an addiction.

-- Possessions like a home, car, and even shoes.
+- possessions like a home, a car, or even shoes.

 Indulging in addiction brings short-term pleasure or relief.
-Over the long term, the soul and body experience pain and decay with each indulgence.
+Over the long run, the soul and body experience pain and decay with each indulgence.
 Relationships may suffer.
 Bank accounts may shrink.
-The lie of “just one more” chats and convinces and deceives.
+The lie of “just one more” cheats and convinces and deceives.

 If you think Christians are immune to addiction, think again.
-When our craving conflict with Scripture, we don’t always live according to what we say we believe.
+When our cravings conflict with Scripture, we don’t always live according to what we say we believe.
 Karrie says “Jesus is Lord” at church on Sunday, and on Monday she itches to shop.
 Her husband says he loves his wife yet views pornography.
-Anna* sings and plays keyboard on her church’s worship team but when she feels lonely, she looks for sexual relationships with men.
+Anna* sings and plays keyboard on her church’s worship team, but when she feels lonely she looks for sexual relationships with men.

 When you or I reject Christ’s rule, we become enslaved to something.
 We exchange the wonderful for the unholy because we want self-rule.
 The created thing enslaves us.